SGSSGene/GenericFactory/README.md

 # GenericFactory

 This library provides a generic implementation of the factory pattern.
+Can be used with aBuild.

 ## Example
 ### Register classes at the factory